PHorg Logo

 Summer, 1906

-Demolition of the remains of the Palace Hotel.
+Demolition of the remains of The Palace Hotel.

 Bonanza Inn First Edition 1939